-If you think you have had a side-effect to one of your medicines, you can report this on the Yellow Card Scheme.
-You can do this online at the following web address: www.mhra.gov.uk/yellowcard.
+If you think you have had a side-effect to one of your medicines you can report this on the Yellow Card Scheme.
+You can do this online at www.mhra.gov.uk/yellowcard.

-The Yellow Card Scheme is used to make pharmacists, doctors and nurses aware of any new side-effects that your medicines or any other healthcare products may have caused.
+The Yellow Card Scheme is used to make pharmacists, doctors and nurses aware of any new side-effects that medicines or any other healthcare products may have caused.
 If you wish to report a side-effect, you will need to provide basic information about: